Dong93-dev/server-generator/README.md

 # server-generator

-use CLI to generate backend server template folder and files
+this project uses CLI to generate backend server template folder and files for productivity